canonical/snapd/interfaces/builtin/README.md

 ### allow-auto-connection

-The allow-auto-connection key is the final key considered when snapd is evaluating automatic connection of interface plugs and slots.
+The allow-auto-connection key is the final key considered when snapd is evaluating the automatic connection of interface plugs and slots.
 If this key evaluates to `true`, then this plug/slot combination is considered a valid candidate for automatic connection.
 In this context allow-connection is ignored.

-Automatic connection will happen normally only if there is one single candidate pairing with a slot for a given plug.
+An automatic connection will happen normally only if there is one single candidate paired with a slot for a given plug.

 ### Supported rule constraints